 When you are paying your electricity bill, you probably notice that your rate varies month-to-month?
 Maybe you opened a restaurant a couple months ago and you’ve been noticing the rate going from extremely high and reducing every month.
 How can that be?

-While electricity rates are dependent on many factors, one is the amount of electricity you you and when.
-Called your “peak demand”, the highest amount of energy used during a 15 minute period throughout the month determines a large part of how your rate per month is established.
+While electricity rates are dependent on many factors, one is the amount of electricity consumption and when.
+Peak demand is the highest amount of energy used during a 15 to 30 minute period of time during the month, and determines a large part of how your rate per-month is established.

 A smart solution being employed across many industries is using a generator.
 During peak load hours, by taking the entire or partial kW off of the traditional electricity source and supplement with a generator, you can greatly reduce your spikes and reduce demand charges by as much as 30%.

 While motion-activated lights won’t necessarily reduce your peak demand charge, they will help you reduce your overall power demand and utility bill.